oliverLo78/Wedding-Planner/README.md

 ```
 AS a wedding planner
-I WANT to be able to use an online web application
+I WANT to be able to organize all events in one place
-SO THAT I can better plan an awesome wedding
+SO THAT I can better plan weddings
 ```

 ## Concept